vjvardhan/finzly-api-developerportal/developer-portal/achTransaction.md

 Standard ACH payments usually take 2-3 business days to get posted into customer accounts.
 Same Day ACH is an improvement to the ACH network.
 It allows both credit and debit transactions to be processed several times daily, resulting in same-day processing and settlement of ACH transactions.
 Same-day ACH is finding several uses in bill payments, same-day payrolls and B2B payments.

-**Cutoff Times**
+**Processing Times**

 The Federal Reserve processes the files on all bank working days.

-Same day ACH transactions will be processed by 16:00 PM (EST) and Standard ACH files are transmitted at the following times (EST) 10:00 AM, 14:00 PM, 16:00 PM, 19:30 PM, 22:30 PM.
+Same day ACH transactions will be processed at the following times (EST) 10:00 AM, 14:00 PM, 16:00 PM Standard ACH files are transmitted at the following times (EST) 10:00 AM, 14:00 PM, 16:00 PM, 19:30 PM, 22:30 PM.

 <!--
 ## **ACH Positive Pay**